moaqz/kings-league/README.md

 ![Kings League header](/assets/kl-header.png)

-In fact, the above section loads **320 KB** of images.
-With proper optimization, it can be reduced less than **120KB**, which is an incredible performance improvement.
+The above section loads **320 KB** of images.
+With proper optimization, it can be reduced to less than **120KB**, which is an incredible performance improvement.

 <div>
   <p>Before</p>